kontainapp/km/docs/image-targets.md

 * `make demo-runenv-image` - builds an application demo using the runenv-images.
 Used for python and node.
 * `make push-demo-runenv-image` - retag and pushes runenv demo image to registry.

+### Payload versions

+**NOT IMPLEMENTED YET**

+Payloads generally are version depended.
+E.g. Python 3.8 and 2.7 are very different.
+We want to

+* Be specific when a specific version is expected
+* Use python-ish approach, e.g. "python" stands for the "latest version" and "python3" stands for the "latest 3.x version"

+this way, we can keep using images like `testenv-python` to refer to the latest Kontain supported (i.e. tested) version of python, `testenv-python-3` to the latest 3.x version, and`testenv-python-3.7` for the 3.7.
+We will not differentiate the minor versions (e.g. 3.5.2 and 3.5.4) and simply used "latest built in our build system"

+To support that, we will need to

+* introduce version into the all image names (buildenv, testenv and runenv)
+* when building, do additional tags for the "latest"
+* when pushing and pulling, also duplicate to the tags (if needed)

+Payload makefiles will have the info about the payload version, including "latest" to help with proper tagging.

+Note: we will **not** use Docker Image tags for that (e.g. python:3.7) and keep using tags for indication of source branch (e.g. python-3.7:my-branch)

 ## CI/CD

 * CI/CD yaml files  use the above `make` targets, instead of direct manipulation with code or scripts